Improving Inrush Current Protection

 A PTC-based limiting circuit requires a bypass circuit to send current back through the PTC thermistor to protect the system against shorts.
 By setting the bypass to 3 or 4 times the amount it takes for the inrush current to settle, response time for the PTC-based limiter is extremely fast.

-NTC thermistors limit inrush current by providing low resistance in high temperatures.
+NTC thermistors limit inrush current by providing series resistance at the moment the device is powered on.
 They are also the most commonly used thermistor because they fit a wide range of equipment.
 Certain scenarios, however, may require PTC thermistors.
 These thermistors stop inrush current by providing high resistance in high temperatures.
 Examples include industrial equipment, power tools, and other fast switching systems (see Table 1).
 For these cases, PTC thermistors provide cost-effective protection and superior responsiveness.
 Other benefits include: near-zero reset time, ability to operate in extreme temperature conditions, and effectiveness when limiting high current from shorts.

 NTC vs. PTC Comparison Table